Show All Answers

+Fences are allow in the City of Muskego with the issuance of a Zoning Permit.
+Section 400-167H. of the Municipal Code governs fences.
+The following link will take you to the Zoning Permit application, which goes over the basic fencing requirements.
+The fee for a fence permit is $20.
 Please note, if you are located within a subdivision, there may be additional requirement or restrictions relating to fences.
 Please check with your subdivision and make sure fences are allowed.
 Just because the City issues you approval of a fence (through a Zoning Permit), the subdivision could still prohibit fences.
 Any subdivision requires are separate and in addition to any City regulations.
-Zoning Permit Info & Application

 As of October 23, 2014 chickens are allowable on lots less than 120,000 square feet in size with a Zoning Permit for Backyard Chickens.
 Please view the Planning/Zoning Application page for more details and for a link to the application.

 Please contact the Community Development Department if there are any questions at (262) 679-4136.